zupit-it/pipeline-templates/README.md

 **jira-step-move-issue.yml** is the workflow that moves Jira issues to the desired state.

+> **NOTE**: If the issue is in the 'Verified' state, the issue won't be moved to the desired state.

 It requires these inputs:

 -   **LABELS**: the _labels_ to select the correct _github-runner_ that will execute this workflow.
 The format is a stringified JSON list of labels.